 The consent form also includes a request for an interpreter if required (in any of a range of different languages).
-The respondent may elect a friend or family member (aged 15 years or over) to act as the interpreter during the survey, or CBG will arrange a professional interpreter.
+The respondent may elect a friend or family member (aged 15 years or over) to act as their interpreter during the survey, or CBG will arrange a professional interpreter.
 Attempts are also made to match respondents and interviewers by ethnicity and sex when requested.

-Where a selected adult respondent is unable to provide consent themselves, a legal guardian is permitted to consent and complete the survey on their behalf, if the legal guardian agrees to participate.
+Where a selected adult respondent is unable to provide consent themselves, a legal guardian is permitted to consent to and complete the survey on the respondent's behalf, if the legal guardian agrees to participate.